 - High level usually indicates underlying pathology but a low level can be ignored.

-- Sensitivity and specificity are better than for ESR and C-reactive protein (CRP) in discriminating between active and inactive rheumatoid arthritis.
+- Sensitivity and specificity are better than for ESR and CRP in discriminating between active and inactive rheumatoid arthritis.

 - Increased plasma viscosity and hyperfibrinogenaemia are risk factors for subsequent adverse events in unstable angina and stroke.